Megalith (comics): Abilities

 Having achieved a "mind/body link", Joe Majurac has strength, speed and stamina well beyond the human norm.
 Prior to achieving the link, he had trained to the levels of an Olympic athlete and was able to power-lift up to 1200 lbs.
 After achieving the link, he has been shown to destroy concrete with his bare hands as well as lift vehicles and even a tank on one occasion.
 To a lesser degree, the link also provides him with a genius-level intellect & photographic memory, allowing him to quickly learn new languages and memorize facts or information.
 His body is resistant to damage, almost to the point of being bulletproof, and his metabolism is such that he is practically immune to poisons while also healing somewhat faster than normal.

-After meeting an ally who had also achieved the mind/body link (albeit in the opposite fashion), Joe learned that he could also harness limited psychic abilities such as telepathy & telekinesis.
+After meeting an ally who had also achieved the mind/body link (albeit in the opposite fashion), Joe learned that he could also harness limited psychic abilities such as telepathy and telekinesis.